arangrhie/MemPanG23/Part1_Assembly.md

 We will work in `day3_assembly_evaluation`.
 ```
-mkdir -p ~/day3_assembly_evaluation
+mkdir -p ~/day3_assembly_evaluation # this already exists because the tar file was extracted
 cd day3_assembly_evaluation
 ```

 ## Understand your genome
-We will start working with A. thaliana Col-0 strain.
+We will start working with _Arabidopsis thaliana_ Col-0 strain.
 There are 4 other strains available for this training course on [a_thal](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=T2T/scratch/a_thal/):
 * Col-0
 * Cvi-0
 * Ler-0
 * Tanz
 * Col-0_x_Cvi-0: a synthetic diploid Col-0 and Cvi-0 cross hybrid F1, using 25x hifi from each Col-0 and Cvi-0 dataset

-All datasets were downloaded from [Wlodzimierz et al., Nature 2023](https://www.nature.com/articles/s41586-023-06062-z) and downsampled to 50x hifi.
+All datasets were downloaded from [Wlodzimierz _et al._, Nature 2023](https://www.nature.com/articles/s41586-023-06062-z) and downsampled to 50x hifi.
 ONT data for Cvi-0 was about 20x.
 Ler-0 and Tanz ONT data was downsampled to ~50x.
 All the ONT read length N50 are about ~30 kb .
 Illumina data for Col-0 has been obtained from [SRR12136403](https://www.ebi.ac.uk/ena/browser/view/SRR12136403).

 Let's begin with Col-0.